OliverArthur/reviewed/README.md

 ```
    This will start the docker container for the `dred-backend` application.

-   Front-end is exposed to port `5000`.
+   Back-end is exposed to port `5000`.

    url for the api: `http://0.0.0.0:5000`.